FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD!

 01

-Explain the video's core claim as: Assess a coding model by real workflow fit: API access, coding strength, cost, constraints, and how it behaves inside an agent loop.
+State the transcript-backed claim in your own words: Assess a coding model by real workflow fit: API access, coding strength, cost, constraints, and how it behaves inside an agent loop.

 02